-We highlight four of them here: Stonehenge (the world's most famous prehistoric site); Canterbury Cathedral (one of the world's most famous places of worship); Henry VIII's Hampton Court Palace; and the modern Eden Project (the world's largest greenhouse).
+We highlight three of them here: Stonehenge (the world's most famous prehistoric site); Henry VIII's Hampton Court Palace; and the modern Eden Project (the world's largest greenhouse).

 The earliest parts of Stonehenge, an earth bank and ditch enclosing a two-acre grass circle, date from 3000 BC.
 The bank is made from Seaford chalk, with deer and oxen bones found at the bottom of the ditch.
 Inside the bank are 56 pits, known as Aubrey holes after the 17th century antiquarian; they have a diameter of about 1 metre and are thought to have held standing timbers which have since decayed.